helenmurugan/the-groomers-network/README.md

 ### User Stories

-Epic 1: New User Experience
+EPIC 1: New User Experience
 - [Visually Appealing Landing Page](https://github.com/helenmurugan/the-groomers-network/issues/27) - As a Site User, I am welcomed by a visually appealing landing page with intuitive navigation so that I can select to register or sign in to the site.
 - [Account Registration](https://github.com/helenmurugan/the-groomers-network/issues/5) - As a Site User, I can register for an account so that I can sign in and have access to the complete functionality of the site.
 - [Immediate feedback through messages](https://github.com/helenmurugan/the-groomers-network/issues/39) - As a Site User, I can immediately receive feedback when I make changes to data so that I understand what action I have just performed.

-Epic 2: User Interaction With Posts and Comments
+EPIC 2: User Interaction With Posts and Comments
 - [Create and Manage Posts](https://github.com/helenmurugan/the-groomers-network/issues/8) - As a Site User, I can create and manage my own posts so that I can network with other users.
 - [Images](https://github.com/helenmurugan/the-groomers-network/issues/30) - As a Site User, I can upload and view images so that posts are meaningful and engaging.
 - [View Posts](https://github.com/helenmurugan/the-groomers-network/issues/1) - As a Site User, I can view a list of posts so that I can click on a post to view the full content